 - On-site, multistory parking for patrol cars, visitors and staff.

-- LEED Gold facility that includes public art.
+- Leadership in Energy & Environmental Design (LEED) Gold certified facility that includes public art.

 The City will decide what to do with the old station through its normal property disposition process.